 About Sanskrit For Mere Mortals

 Sanskrit For Mere Mortals is an inclusive space where people who have historically been excluded from Sanskrit study can safely study Sanskrit without fear of judgment or ridicule or exclusion.
-We are explicit in our desire to foster an environment where the desire to learn Sanskrit is more important than the caste, gender, race, or class one belongs to.
+We are committed to a critical approach and are explicit in our desire to foster an environment where the desire to learn Sanskrit is more important than the caste, gender, race, or class one belongs to.
 This does not mean that our goal is to force everyone to learn Sanskrit, for we are not interested in the project of Sanskritization.
 But in case someone out there is interested in learning, we are here for you.

 Sanskrit For Mere Mortals aims to be the premier venue for anyone interested in Sanskrit and Sanskrit-related subjects to gain a world-class education in this field.
 With programs for children and adults, both in person and online, as well as in live and self-study formats, there is something for everyone here.